haoyuwangmath/graph_matching_deanonymization/README.md

 # Social Network De-anonymization via Graph Matching
 This repository discusses graph matching algorithms for the social network de-anonymization problem, which refers to finding the same users between different social networks that are possibly anonymized.
 Compared with other previous works that leverages user profile (e.g. user id), our approaches only rely on graph topological information.

+We will focus on two types of algorithms: traditional statistical approaches and a graph neural network approach.

 ## Graph Matching Algorithms
 Graph matching refers to the problem of finding the optimal vertex correspondence between two graphs such that the two graphs after the mapping shares the maximum number of edges.
 In mathematical language, using $A$ and $B$ to denote the adjacency matrices of graphs $G_1$ and $G_2$, we aim to solve quadratic assignment problem